What is "Boutique" Dog Boarding? Why It Matters.

 A key component of the boutique experience is curation.
 Sitters on Ruh-Roh Retreat tend to be selective about compatibility, working to match guest dogs with their household and the other dogs staying with them.

 This focus on compatibility creates a harmonious pack dynamic.
-You can rest easy knowing your dog is socializing with other screened, friendly pups, rather than being thrown into a large playgroup with unknown temperaments.
+You can rest easy knowing your dog is socializing with other screened, friendly pups, rather than joining a large group of dogs that may not have been assessed for compatibility.

 How to Spot a Genuinely Boutique Experience